ggebbie/runemacs/README.md

 The emacs directory editor "dired" uses some fancy icons.
 It appears that they need to be manually installed.
 In an open emacs session, invoke the command:
 `M-x all-the-icons-install-fonts`

+Emacs frequently relies upon the Control key.
+I recommend using the left Control with right-hand keys, and vice versa.
+The left Control is more ergonomic if remapped to the Caps Lock key.
+Ideally, shift-CapsLock could retain the CapsLock function.